grafana/helm-charts/charts/tempo-distributed/README.md

   zipkin: true
 ```

+The distributor service is now called {{tempo.fullname}}-distributor.
+That could impact your ingestion towards this service.

 ### From Chart Versions < 0.7.0

 The memcached default args are removed and should be provided manually.
 The settings for the `memcached.exporter` moved to `memcachedExporter`